 The writing standards focus mainly on text types, responding to reading, and research.
 Students need to learn to use writing as a way of offering and supporting opinions, demonstrating understanding of the subjects they are studying, and conveying real and imagined experiences and events.
 The Standards acknowledge the fact that whereas some writing skills, such as the ability to plan, revise, edit, and publish, are applicable to many types of writing, other skills are more properly defined in terms of specific writing types: arguments, informative/explanatory texts, and narratives.
+The expectation is that students learn to appreciate that a key purpose of writing is to communicate clearly to an external audience and they begin to adapt the form and content of their writing to accomplish a particular task and purpose.
+It is also important that students develop the capacity to build knowledge on a subject through research projects and to respond analytically to literary and informational sources.
+To meet these goals, teachers will be expected to provide students significant opportunities and time to writing, producing numerous pieces over short and extended time frames throughout the year.

 In grades K-3rd, writing instruction focuses primarily on foundational basics through the HMH Journeys Curriculum Writing Handbook.
 Scaffolding and lesson extension provides students with cohesion in the writing process.
 As the students master these skills and standards in early elementary, 4th and 5th grade instruction centers on developing proficient writers who are able to demonstrate their abilities on standardized assessments such as the FSA.
 Top Score Writing enables 4th and 5th teachers to utilize creative curriculum content to perfect their writing skills though modeling, guided and independent practice.
-In grades 6-8 Top Score Writing, students learn to appreciate that a key purpose of writing is to communicate clearly to an external audience and they begin to adapt the form and content of their writing to accomplish a particular task and purpose.
-It is also important that students develop the capacity to build knowledge on a subject through research projects and to respond analytically to literary and informational sources.
-To meet these goals, teachers will be expected to provide students significant opportunities and time to writing, producing numerous pieces over short and extended time frames throughout the year.
-Top Score Writing also offers additional lessons for struggling writers that include various strategies and techniques to build their skills such as highlighter activities with text evidence and You Write/They Write.
+In grades K-5, students will receive 150 minutes of weekly instruction with additional time dedicated for those in need of extra support which may include small group instruction, additional graphic organizers and peer buddy.
+In regards to curriculum, I Read to Write, by Zaner Bloser provides informational and literary texts that utilize planning ideas with visuals, interactive graphic organizers, student models, revision lessons and a rubric generator.
+Top Score Writing offers additional interactive technology lessons for struggling writers that include various strategies and techniques to build their skills.